-The España Chapter was the first to be confirmed in the 21st century.
-After months of hard work on the part of Mrs. Carol Rilling (Past National Chairman, Units Overseas Committee) and Mrs. Ann Peavey (Past National Vice Chairman for Genealogy, Units Overseas Committee), we held our Organizing Meeting in Madrid, Spain, on February 3, 2001, with ten organizing members in attendance.
+The España Chapter was the first Units Overseas Chapter to be confirmed in the twenty-first century.
+After months of hard work on the part of Mrs. Carol Rilling (Units Overseas Committee) and Mrs. Ann Peavey for Genealogy, (Units Overseas Committee), we held our organizing meeting in Madrid, Spain, on February 3, 2001, with ten organizing members in attendance.

-As part of the NSDAR we share the three-fold purpose of the Society (EDUCATION, HISTORIC PRESERVATION, PATRIOTISM), while at the same time developing our project of education within Spain to make known the important role that Spain played in aiding the American colonies and gaining independence for the U.S.A.
+As part of the National Society Daughters of the American Revolution we share the three-fold purpose of the National Society: education, historic preservation, patriotism, while at the same time developing our project of education within Spain to make known the important role that Spain played in aiding the American colonies and gaining independence for the U.S.A.

 We would like to research and document the role of Spaniards and the Spanish Crown in the American Revolution and make this little known fact generally recognized.